jeffreye/VideoSegmentation/README.md

 Video compression encoder/decoder and video player with gaze control

 # Usage
-* Copy your videos(.rgb) to the root folder
-* Edit program arguments in the configuration
-* Run

-# Input Arguments
 1) myencoder.exe input_video.rgb

 	input_video.rgb is the input file to your encoder.